maumajs/mauma/README.md

 # Mauma

-⚠️ This package is under development and might not be finished never.
+⚠️ This package is under development and it might not be finished ever.